zowongapcs/GameOfLife/README.md

 Extensions
 ----------
-If you have extra time, you might consider adding different keypresses to erase the screen or load particular patterns.
+If you have extra time, you might consider adding different keypresses to erase the screen, increase or decrease the number of rows and columns, or load particular patterns.

 There are also many variations on the rules of the game of life.
 [This website](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html) lists some interesting ones.